When will the scholarship funds be available?

-The amount of the Buffalo Say Yes Tuition Scholarship for SUNY/CUNY schools is determined by the number of consecutive years a student has attended a public or charter school in Buffalo.
+The amount of the Buffalo Say Yes Tuition Scholarship for SUNY/CUNY schools is determined by the number of full consecutive years a student has attended a public or charter school in Buffalo.
 Refer to the chart below to determine tuition eligibility:

 |Entry grade in Buffalo public or charter school